babilonczyk/babilonczyk/README.md

 ## Hi there 👋🏻

-I’m a Software Developer with 4 years of experience building scalable solutions for startups and product companies.
+Hi, I’m Jan - a product-focused Software Engineer with 4 years of experience shipping SaaS features, and now building my way into the future of biotech and BioAI.
 I take ownership in delivering features and improving codebases.
 I’m honest, easy to work with, and always keep the bigger business picture and its users in mind.

 Most of my experience is in full-stack development using **Ruby on Rails**, **Angular**, **GraphQL**, **React**, and **Vue**.
 I've contributed to SaaS platforms, email automation tools, and data-heavy internal systems.
 I enjoy working closely with product teams, shipping high-impact features, and improving legacy code through clean architecture and test coverage.